griffithlab/pVACtools/docs/pvacview/custom_module/custom_features.rst

 _____________

-The **Detailed Data** table shows all the candidates within the group so that users can compared them to one another.
+The **Detailed Data** table shows all the candidates within the group so that users can compare them to one another.
 This table will only display the features that are selected on the upload page.

 .. figure:: ../../images/screenshots/pvacview-custom-detaileddatatable-neopredpipe.png